bagaag/multigenre/README.md

 ## To Do

-- Implement genre tag update
+- Project mode: display ~1 page of random tracks, remember processed tracks when reloaded to show next batch, display # processed vs unprocessed.
 - Documentation
 - Check/Uncheck all in Genre header
-- Project mode: display ~1 page of random tracks, remember processed tracks when reloaded to show next batch, display # processed vs unprocessed.
 - Playlists: load playlists from linked directory and allow limiting tracks shown to those in (or not in) one or more selected playlists; select playlist, choose include or exclude and apply, repeat as needed.
 - Multiple named project support: Save project with name.
 Load project by selecting from drop down.
 - Album mode: sets/unsets all tracks in the same album